dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 }
 ```

-The `alloc_process` function is just a placeholder, for brevity, `vmm_create` is also a placeholder.
-Replace these with your own code.
+The `vmm_create` function is just a placeholder, but it should create a new vmm instance for our new process.
+The details of this function are described more in the chapter on the virtual memory manager itself.
+Ultimately this function should set up some new page tables for the new process, and then map the existing kernel into the higher half of these new tables.
+You may wish to do some other things here as well.

 The last part is we'll need to update the scheduler to deal with threads instead of processes.
 A lot of the things the scheduler was interacting with are now contained per-thread, rather than per-process.